 The purpose of the diodes are to act as catch diodes in the H bridge for DC motor control.
+The motors in our system are an inductive load which will create a sudden voltage spike across itself when the motors either stop spinning or change it's spin direction.
+The purpose of the catch diodes are to eliminate the flyback voltage spike from the motors.
 The diodes must be standard diodes with a reverse voltage of 200 volts with a current rating of 500mA.

 Requirements Verification Must be able to catch back current flow when a motor changes direction.
-Setup the diodes in a working H bridge configuration and measure the current across them as the motors are controlled to change directions.
+Setup the diodes in a working H bridge configuration and measure the current across them for any spikes, as the motors are controlled to change directions.